Transvaginal Mesh, Tape, and Sling Claims

 What Transvaginal Mesh Side Effects Can Patients Experience?

-In addition to needing revision surgery due to defective transvaginal mesh, women can also experience:
+In addition to needing revision surgery due to defective transvaginal mesh, women can also experience these transvaginal mesh symptoms:

 - Prolonged pain